Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Visual Illustration

 \section{Visual Illustration}

-To understand \AttackName’s superior performance, we compare adversarial examples in \Cref{Fig:perturbation_comparison,fig:example_appendix1} with three complementary views: (1) Feature deviation maps, showing patch-wise changes in CLIP ViT-L/14 visual embeddings relative to the clean image.
-(2) Explanation maps computed using Grad-ECLIP\cite{zhaoGradientbasedVisualExplanation2024} with the same CLIP ViT-L/14 encoders used as the surrogate during attack generation.
-(3) Explanation maps computed using Grad-ECLIP\cite{zhaoGradientbasedVisualExplanation2024} with a different CLIP ViT-B/16 encoders, allowing us to examine whether perturbation effects persist across encoders that differ from the surrogate.
-The results reveal distinct perturbation patterns.
+To understand \AttackName's superior performance, we compare adversarial examples in \Cref{Fig:perturbation_comparison,fig:example_appendix1} from three complementary views: (1) feature deviation maps, showing patch-wise changes in CLIP ViT-L/14 visual embeddings relative to the clean image; (2) explanation maps computed using Grad-ECLIP~\cite{zhaoGradientbasedVisualExplanation2024} with the same CLIP ViT-L/14 encoder used as the surrogate during attack generation; and (3) explanation maps computed using Grad-ECLIP~\cite{zhaoGradientbasedVisualExplanation2024} with a different CLIP ViT-B/16 encoder, allowing us to examine whether perturbation effects persist across encoders that differ from the surrogate.
+Table~\ref{tab:grad_eclip_vt_vs_sgma} first provides a quantitative comparison between VT-Attack and \AttackName.
+Relative to VT-Attack, \AttackName achieves substantially stronger perturbation--saliency alignment under all three Grad-ECLIP-based metrics, improving Spearman correlation from $0.0524$ to $0.5994$, IoU@Top20\% from $0.1303$ to $0.2936$, and coverage@Top20\%\_sal from $0.4108$ to $0.5196$.
+These gains indicate that \AttackName not only concentrates perturbations more effectively on grounded evidence regions, but also covers a larger fraction of the patches identified by Grad-ECLIP as most relevant to the text.